Skip to content

 Uploading Logs

-The log upload API in LoggingService looks like this:
+The log upload API in LoggingService is:

 fun upload(